misuul/quickvis_lm/README.md

 # quickvis_lm
-Quick way to try simple linear models on various datasets Follow these steps:
+Quick way to try simple linear models on various datasets.
+Follow these steps:

     - Select a dataset